jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

     // although, scope does come into play initializer;
     while (condition) {
-        loop;
+        loop stuff;
         step;
     }

 * In the above example, both loops are doing the same thing and have the same functionality
 * The only functional difference is scope
 * In the for loop example, the initialized stuff only exists within the loop

     * The ``i`` in ``int = i`` cannot be accessed outside the loop
-    * The initialized stuff for the while loop will exist outside the loop
+    * The initialized stuff in the while loop example will exist outside the loop

 Java Conventions
 ================

-* The following is **not** exhaustive, but here are some important ones
+* The following is **not** exhaustive, but here are some important Java conventions to follow

 * Have one public class per file

-    * Not really a convention, more like a **must do**
+    * Not a convention; this is required

 * Class names start with capital letters

     * ``SomeClass``

 * File names are the same as the class

     * ``SomeClass.java``
-    * Also not so much of a convention as a requirement
+    * Not a convention; this is required

 * Functions/methods should be *camel case*, starting with a lower case

     * ``someFunction( ... )``
     * ``someOtherFunction( ... )``

 * Variables should be camelcase, starting with a lower case

     * ``int someVariable = 5;``
     * ``int someOtherVariable = 55;``

 * Constants are all uppercase with underscores separating words (*snake case*)

     * ``static final int THIS_IS_A_CONSTANT = 555;``